blynkkk/docs/mobile-applications/overview.md

 ## **Right menu**

-At the top left corner, there's a hamburger icon that will open the right sidebar menu when you tap on it.
-Depending on the active section it offers to add new Device or create new Automation.

 ![](../.gitbook/assets/sidebar-opened-2-.png)

+At the top right corner, there's a hamburger icon that will open the right sidebar menu when you tap on it.
+Depending on the active tab on the [Main screen](./overview.md#main-screen) it offers to add new Device, create new Automation, new Group, etc.

-In the devices section, this menu also offers the sorting options for the device list.
+This menu also offers the verious sorting and stacking options for the devices and device groups list.